-I. Provide the Board with insufficient staff administration to support governance activities and Board communication.

-- 2. Allow the board to be without a workable mechanism for official board, officer or committee communications. - 3.
+- 1. Provide the Board with insufficient staff administration to support governance activities and Board communication. - 2.
+Allow the board to be without a workable mechanism for official board, officer or committee communications. - 3.
 Allow directors to be without an updated copy of the Policy Register, the Bylaws and the Board Handbook. - 4.
 Provide inadequate communication to members concerning Board actions, meetings, activities and events. - 5.
 Allow insufficient archiving of board documents.

+Last revised: Board Meeting: March 25, 2021

 Policy Title: B9 - Emergency General Management Succession

+Policy Type: Executive Limitations